Game trails towards water in African savannas

 • Hippo trails are always close to water bodies.

-• The direction of elephant trails towards water can only be judged in combination with surrounding factors.
+• The direction of elephant trails toward water can only be judged by surrounding factors.

 • Y-shaped mixed game trails will lead to water.